SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-design-engine-basics.markdown

 >
 > Remember your game may keep track of many game objects or Spites but some may only be visible during certain situations, like a hidden enemy which only appears from time to time.
 >
-> The isVisible state is used by the Draw loop to check if the game object or sprite needs drawing to the screen.&nbsp; For performance reasons an object or sprite that is outside the viewport or screen should never be drawn.
+> The isVisible state is used by the Draw loop to check if the game object or sprite needs drawing to the screen.
+For performance reasons an object or sprite that is outside the viewport or screen should never be drawn.
 >
 > ### 4.4 Animation
 >
 > The sprite or the game object requires an animation to be represented visually.
-During the process of the sprite creation, an animation with one or more frames should be specified.&nbsp; This is covered more later in the Animations section.
+During the process of the sprite creation, an animation with one or more frames should be specified.
+This is covered more later in the Animations section.

-&nbsp;

 * * *